titom73/anta-malaga/README.md

 ## Authentication

-Because pasword is generated per lab, here is how to get it and use it with all tools provided by repository.
+Because password is generated per lab, here is how to get it and use it with all tools provided by repository.

 - Username: __arista__ (password: `atd generated password`)